mitmarcus/agentic_it/docs/design.md

 ### Problem Statement

-Employees and site visitors need instant IT support answers (how-tos, access requests, troubleshooting).
-The chatbot should answer using an internal knowledge base (RAG).
-When knowledge is missing, it should actively crawl allowed websites to gather the needed information.
-If the user is dissatisfied, angry, or explicitly asks for a human, the bot must file a Jira ticket with a concise summary and what was tried.
+Employees and site visitors need instant, accurate IT support answers grounded in an internal knowledge base (RAG) with clear citations.
+When context is insufficient, the chatbot should proactively expand context by crawling only allowed websites and by accepting and interpreting attachments (e.g., logs, screenshots)—while protecting confidential/PII data via consistent redaction.
+The bot should ask targeted clarifying questions and guide users through brief troubleshooting checklists; it should also retrieve relevant past cases to suggest proven fixes and adapt tone/complexity to the user.
+If the user explicitly requests a human, remains dissatisfied/angry, or a broader incident is detected, it should create or update a Jira ticket with a concise summary, what was tried, citations, and any incident linkage, and notify the user.
+The bot should collect feedback for continuous improvement and propose updates to our knowledge base over time.

+Company business case: The bulk of the knowledge base comes from resolved support tickets.
+A large share of requests follow recurring patterns that don’t require advanced diagnostics and should be auto-routed or automated when safe.
+Typical categories include:

+- Internet/VPN connectivity issues
+- Name/password change requests (including automated reset when authorized)
+- Employee course questions
+- Finding documentation/departments
+- Exchanging peripherals
+- Peripherals/equipment questions

+For these common cases, the agent should quickly classify intent, retrieve the corresponding entry, and either resolve directly, execute approved automations (e.g., password reset), or assign to the appropriate technician queue.
+Unique or complex cases should be escalated with full context so human technicians can focus on higher-value work.

 ### Key Capabilities